Graph Neural Architecture Search with GPT-4

-This paper aims to answer the above question and explore the utilization of GPT-4 for GNAS to generate new graph neural architectures.
-The core idea is to design new prompts for GPT-4 which can leverage the generation capability of GPT-4 to generate new GNN architectures.
-Specifically, we present a new GPT-4 based Graph Neural Architecture Search method (\textbf{GPT4GNAS} for short) which introduces new prompts to guide GPT-4 towards understanding the search space and search strategy of GNAS.
-GPT4GNAS can harness the pre-trained knowledge and powerful learning capability of GPT-4 as an experienced controller.
-Thus, GPT4GNAS can efficiently explore the search space and generate new GNN architectures.
-Furthermore, GPT4GNAS uses the evaluation results of the generated GNN architectures as feedback prompts to adapt GPT-4.
-After a few times of iterations, it converges fast to the best architecture.
-The contributions of this work are summarized as follows,
+This paper aims to answer the above question and explore the utilization of LLMs for GNAS to generate new graph neural architectures.
+The core idea is to design new class of \textit{GNAS prompts} for LLMs which can leverage the generation capability of LLMs to generate new GNN architectures.
+Specifically, we present a new LLMs based Graph Neural Architecture Search method (\textbf{GNAS-LLM} for short) which introduces new prompts to guide LLMs towards understanding the search space and search strategy of GNAS.
+First, GNAS-LLM takes LLMs as controller to generate new GNN architectures by iteratively exploring the search space.
+Then, GNAS-LLM uses the evaluation results of the generated GNN architectures as rewards to improve the GNAS prompts.
+After a few iterations, GNAS-LLM converges very fast to the best GNN architectures.
+The contributions of this work are summarized as follows: